- A.S. Computer Science, Franklin University,https://www.franklin.edu/degrees/associates/computer-science, accessed October 2018

 - Database administrator

-- Information systems security
+- Information security analyst

 Online Doctoral Degrees in Computer Science